 What’s nearby – what else to see in the area

-Cork city is just two hours from the Beara Peninsula by car and makes for a great contrasting experience pre- or post-Ring of Beara.
+Cork city is just two hours from the Beara Peninsula by car and makes for a great contrasting experience before or after visiting the Beara Peninsula.

 If time allows and you’re keen to explore more scenic tourist trails in Ireland, the nearby Ring of Kerry never fails to impress.

-If you still aren’t convinced to visit this beautiful area, here is ten reasons why you should go!
+If you still aren’t convinced to visit this beautiful area, here are ten reasons why you should go!

 Which tourist doesn’t go to the Ring of Kerry?
 You will find busloads, literally, on the Ring.
-For sure Kerry has its beauty.
+For sure, Kerry has its beauty.
 The scenery is certainly amazing.
-But you will find that on Beara too.
+But you will find that on the Beara Peninsula, too.

 It has a lot of desolated land where you can take a break from anything that might be bothering your life.

-If you think Ireland has no proper beach, this one will change your mind instantly.
-It’s a beach with almost white sand and quite large.
-You will have a view on the typical green Irish landscape as well.
+This is a big, white sand beach.
+You will have a view of the typical green Irish landscape as well.
 It’s basically like having the best of both worlds.